drubinstein/pokerl/content/docs/chapter-3/running/running.md

 Good hardware although not necessary, massively sped up training.

 But what was more important than good hardware?
 Good software!
-I want to discuss some of the challenges of the Pokemon environment and mitigations I had in place for those challenges.
+I want to discuss some of the challenges of the Pokémon environment and mitigations I had in place for those challenges.
 In the end, I 10x’d the steps per second (sps) of training to a peak of 10000 sps with a lot of extra engineering effort.
 Potentially more effort than I put into everything I mentioned previously.

-## Pokemon is CPU Bound
+## Pokémon is CPU Bound

 ### The Emulator

-Before I started working on the RL side of this project, it was commonly voiced in the Pokemon RL Discord that PyBoy slow.
+Before I started working on the RL side of this project, it was commonly voiced in the Pokémon RL Discord that PyBoy slow.
 PyBoy happens to provide a very convenient interface for RL and is relatively well performant for Python.
 However, using an emulator comes with its downsides.
 Namely, PyBoy is emulating every instruction from the ROM.
-That means no compiler optimizations, no link time optimizations etc. I could have attempted to rewrite Pokemon in a modern language, but that would have been a Herculean effort on its own.
+That means no compiler optimizations, no link time optimizations etc. I could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
 Instead, PyBoy got faster.

 A slow PyBoy *was* the case.
 But I’ve been in frequent communication with the creator of PyBoy for a while and we (mostly him) have put a lot of effort into improving PyBoy since late 2023.
 PyBoy has released a number of updates that have improved runtime speed and developer ergonomics dramatically including: